How much condo insurance should I buy?

 - Bare Walls-In (or "Studs-out"): this is the most common, and means the master policy only covers the exterior walls of the building, and you are responsible for all of the interiors, including flooring, toilets, countertops, appliances, etc.

 - All-in (or "All-Inclusive): these master policies protect the exterior and structural interior of the condo, including fixtures and any structural improvements or betterments made by the unit owner.
 You are only responsible for your personal belongings.

 4.)
 What is the total value of your assets?
 You are probably wondering what your net worth has to do with insurance.
-Well the answer lies in Liability Coverage.
+Well, the answer lies in Liability Coverage.
 Say someone tries to sue you because they injured themselves in your condo, your liability coverage will cover the penalties up to the coverage limit.
 In today's society, the more money you have saved, the larger the lawsuit against you.

-Looking for condo or co-op insurance?
+Are you looking for condo or co-op insurance?

 At your service,